Steveo1485/pokedex/README.md

 #Release 3

+* User can click a specific pokemon to get more information about it
 * Validations for species per user to prevent repeat starter pokemon
+* User can see a table of all of their Pokemon
 * Implement starter pokemon screen with an AJAX call
-* User can see a table of all of their Pokemon
 * User can click a button to get a random Pokemon (AJAX call)
-* User can click a

 #Relase 4